asllop/AppOS/README.md

 - Core for bigger Kernels / Operating Systems
 - Learning about OS development

 Designed to be small but scalable and modular, it could fit on a 8-bit microcontroller as well as on a full featured computer.
-It's based on a minimal super lightweight core, around which is possible to add multiple modules independently, making it highly customizable.
+It's based on a super lightweight core, around which is possible to add multiple modules independently, making it highly customizable.

 AppOS is multiplatform and designed to be easily ported.
 Currently supported platforms are: